Slides from CMX Global conference on April 28

 - efforts to understand all sides

 - slow-paced interaction

 In WordPress, we can use de-escalating tactics and proactive relationship-building (online and at events) to help us keep conflict severity to a Level 3 or below.

 Communication environments will also affect your ability to de-escalate or resolve a conflict, so let’s make explicit where and in what environment you can more easily de-escalate.
 These are listed in order of difficulty to de-escalate, with the most difficult at the top:

 As you can see, your ability to deescalate depends on the severity of the conflict but also where the conflict is happening.
 When someone publicly states a position, it is much harder for them to change that position later.

 That said, any text-based discussion is not private on the internet.
-Anything you write to someone in the WordPress community, with very few exceptions, should be something you’re ok with being posted on WP Tavern.
+Anything you write to someone in the WordPress community, with very few exceptions, should be something you’re ok with being posted on WP Tavern or any other news site.
 Get good at complete and contextualized sentences, and use them.

 Also, as you can see, the best place to deescalate is before we start talking, or before the conflict goes public.
 If you know something is going to be controversial or conflict-causing, get in front of it by making a strategy and doing some pre-communicating with known stakeholders.

 Just a note about open & public discussions.
 Sometimes these will happen in places you control, and sometimes they happen in places you don’t.
 As a leader, if you’re communicating on a contributor team blog, or official GitHub repos, Trac, or Slack, you are the host — so approach interaction with the grace of a host.
 If you are communicating in someone else’s site, blog, or Slack instance, you are a guest; so act with the deference and respect you would display as the guest in someone else’s house.